Russia's Government Resigns As Putin Moves To Change The Constitution

 At the same time, the plan to empower the State Council, a presidential advisory body, suggests a potential landing place for Putin after his term ends.

 It also remains unclear just what this move means for Medvedev, a longtime Putin loyalist who played a key role in the president's last grapple with constitutional term limits.
-According to TASS, Putin announced plans to appoint Medvedev to the newly created office of deputy head of the Russian Security Council.
+According to Tass, Putin announced plans to appoint Medvedev to the newly created office of deputy head of the Russian Security Council.

 "Dmitry has always been dealing with these issues," Putin explained.
 "From the standpoint of enhancing our defense capability and security, I believe that it is possible and asked him to handle issues of this kind in the future."